justinnuwin/CPE442/tutorial2/README.md

 ![OpenCV Color Matrix Storage Example](media/color_mat_example.png)

+**Note the BGR order that is used in OpenCV!**

 The C++ documentation for OpenCV is very helpful for learning about any of the functionality in the OpenCV library.
 For the C++ documentation, the library uses Doxygen to generate the documentation.
 It is available online at [docs.opencv.org](https://docs.opencv.org/4.1.1/).

-9. We will use 'the efficient way' (classic C style) guide from the above link to iterate over each pixel in the image matrix.
+10. We will use 'the efficient way' (classic C style) guide from the above link to iterate over each pixel in the image matrix.

 _Note in the OpenCV tutorial in the above link, 'the efficient way' supposes a function:_